• Facebook

 💭 Top tips

-• My top tip for making hot cross bun muffins is not to over-mix the muffin batter.
-Too much beating can cause your muffins to be dense and heavy instead of soft and fluffy.
+• For soft and fluffy hot cross bun muffins don't over-mix the muffin batter.
+Too much beating can cause your spiced muffins to be dense and heavy.

-• It's best to add your wet ingredients to the dry ingredients, stirring in slowly.
-This will reduce the lumps in your mixture, but don’t worry if there are still a few stubborn ones left in there before you bake your muffins.
+• Add your wet ingredients to the dry ingredients, stirring in slowly.
+This will reduce the lumps in your mixture.
+Don’t worry if there are still a few stubborn ones left though.

-• When pouring your muffin batter into the muffin liners in the muffin tin, you need to fill each of your muffin cases to roughly ⅘ full.
+• When pouring your Easter muffin batter into the muffin liners, fill each of your muffin cases to roughly ⅘ full.
 If you fill it less than this, you might have your muffins looking a bit more like big cupcakes than traditional muffins, as they may not rise enough to spill over slightly.

 • If you're using tulip muffin cases, only fill them ⅔ full of muffin batter, as you don't want these spilling over.